sobhan-yasami/sobhan-yasami/README.md

 # 💫 About Me:

 👋 Hi, I'm Sobhan Yasami! <br>🚀 Full-stack developer, bug hunter, and part-time bug creator. <br>🤖 I talk to computers all day.
-They only sometimes listen. <br>📝 Lecturer, teaching students how to Google better. <br>🌍 Fluent in JavaScript, Python, and sometimes human languages. <br>🐛 Fixing bugs faster than I create them.
+They only sometimes listen. <br>📝 Lecturer, teaching students how to Google better. <br>🌍 Fluent in Go, JavaScript, Python, and sometimes human languages. <br>🐛 Fixing bugs faster than I create them.
 (Sometimes.)

 ## 🌐 Socials: